JVMartin/CipherSaber-2/README.md

 cp clients.json.example clients.json
 ```

-...and then edit `clients.json` to add your key and client list while following
+...and then edit `clients.json` to add your key, username, and client list while
-the provided format.
+following the provided format.

 You are now ready to use the application.